jiehaolim/ga-sei-project-1-wwbm/README.md

 # ![](./img/readme/ga_logo.svg) Project #1: The Game

 ### Technical Requirements
-Your app needs to:
+The game app needs to:
 - Display a game in the browser
-- be interactive
+- Be interactive
 - Include separate HTML / CSS / JavaScript files
 - Use Javascript for DOM manipulation that is triggered by a browser event